jmsteinw/jmsteinw.github.io/_posts/2015-3-16-Air-Delays.md

 numericDB <- select(flightsDB, -c(CRS_DEP_TIME, CRS_ARR_TIME))
 write.csv(numericDB, 'FinalFlightsNumeric.csv')
 ```
-We are now finished with R. In the next part of the notebook, we will create an algorithm that will predict how late (or early) our flight will be using Python.
+We are now finished with R. In the next part of the post, we will create an algorithm that will predict how late (or early) our flight will be using Python.

 ##Part 2: Regression Model to Predict Flight Delays

 Now that we have explored the data some, let's create our regression model to predict how late a flight is going to be.
 First, load two datasets: the airport text file that has the codes for each of the airports and the numeric dataset we just created in R.

-__WARNING__: Make sure you have at least __4 GB__ of memory available or your computer might have some problems with this if you are interacting with the notebook.
+__WARNING__: Make sure you have at least __4 GB__ of memory available or your computer might have some problems with this if you are interacting with the IPython Notebook.
 This is not a trivial number of training examples!
 I would also recommend restarting the kernel and running the cells in Part 2 only to free up some memory.

 If you want to try following along, you could get away with randomly sampling a smaller subset of the data, but your model performance may be different given missing training examples for certain flights.